ray-project/ray/doc/source/ray-observability/ray-logging.rst

 Log rotation
 ------------
 Ray supports log rotation of log files.
 Note that not all components are currently supporting log rotation.
-(Raylet and Python/Java worker logs are not rotating).
+(Python worker logs are not rotating).

-By default, logs are rotating when it reaches to 512MB (maxBytes), and there could be up to 5 backup files (backupCount).
-Indexes are appended to all backup files (e.g., `raylet.out.1`)
+By default, logs are rotating when it reaches to 512MB (maxBytes), and there could be up to 10 backup files (backupCount).
+Indexes are appended to all backup files (e.g., `raylet_xxx.log.1`)
 If you'd like to change the log rotation configuration, you can do it by specifying environment variables.
 For example,

 .. code-block:: bash